awsaavedra/awsaavedra.github.io/content/posts/create.md

 Pictured above: Srinivasa Ramanujan, Mathematical Genius and Mystic.

 “The years when I pursued the inner images, were the most important time of my life.
 Everything else is to be derived from this.
 It began at that time, and the later details hardly matter anymore.
 My entire life consisted in elaborating what had burst forth from the unconscious and flooded me like an enigmatic stream and threatened to break me.
 That was the stuff and material for more than only one life.
 Everything later was merely the outer classification, scientific elaboration, and the integration into life.
 But the numinous beginning, which contained everything, was then.” ~ Carl Jung, 1957, In conversation with Aniela Jaffe about the Red Book
-“The years when I pursued the inner images, were the most important time of my life.
-Everything else is to be derived from this.
-It began at that time, and the later details hardly matter anymore.
-My entire life consisted in elaborating what had burst forth from the unconscious and flooded me like an enigmatic stream and threatened to break me.
-That was the stuff and material for more than only one life.
-Everything later was merely the outer classification, scientific elaboration, and the integration into life.
-But the numinous beginning, which contained everything, was then.” ~ Carl Jung, 1957, In conversation with Aniela Jaffe about the Red Book

 Try to separate the signal from the noise.

 Use your intuition, one of the most profound moments in life come from the supra-rational.